FileUtils plugin for Take Command / TCC / TCC/LE

 be fullname’s directory.

-Strings are written as type REG_SZ
+Strings are written as type REG_SZ, unless you specify

-, strings containing percent signs will be
+/X. With /X, strings containing percent signs will be

-; strings without percent signs will still
+written as REG_EXPAND_SZ; strings without percent signs will still

-be created as REG_SZ
+be created as REG_SZ.

-— Visit subdirectories
+BOTTOMUP — Visit subdirectories

 recursively, deepest first, and run a command in each.